Frequently Asked Questions

-Q. What does the lifetime warranty cover and not cover?
++ Q. What does the Lifetime Adhesion Warranty and 20-year Workmanship Warranty cover and not cover?

 A. The Mfg. warranty covers adhesion, basically peeling.
 This is what usually happens with the DIY kits.
 50% of our business is re-doing a poor quality DIY from the local hardware store.
 The warranty does not cover seismic activity, cracking and divots.
 When concrete is new settlement is common, coatings will not prevent cracks.
 Divots are caused for different reasons again the coating will not prevent them.

 A. Yes, even severe cracks that are an inch wide.
-Depending on severity re-bar can be splined in to give it needed structural support.
+Depending on severity re-bar can or carbon fiber can be splined in to give it needed structural support.

 A. This depends on the quantity and size.
 If the house is 6 years old and already has about 4-6 dozen coffee cup sized divots then it can be repaired but the likelihood of more appearing are high.
 If on the other hand the house has some age let’s say 20-30 and there are only a dozen then chances are low more will appear.